How much does the average person have in savings UK? (What you need to know)

 The answer to this question depends on the specific pension plan in question.
 Some pension plans may allow you to cash out your benefits when you leave your employer, while others may require you to wait until retirement age.

-However, in most cases, you will not be able to access your pension benefits until you reach retirement age.
-If you have any questions about your specific pension plan, contact your former employer or pension provider to get the finer details.
+However, you cannot access your pension benefits in most cases until you reach retirement age.
+If you have any questions about your pension plan, contact your former employer or pension provider to get the details.

 Can I cash in my pension early under 50?